 In 1926, Rolex introduced an innovation that would come to play great importance for Rolex and for the whole watch industry.
 This year, Rolex released a model and named it ”Oyster”.
 This was the world’s first waterproof wristwatch, enabled thanks to the waterproof design of the case, referred to as the Oyster case.
 It was achieved by two core features – by using screws and seals.

-Rolex quickly patented the case of the Oyster, which was waterproof thanks to a case structure which meant screwing down the bezel, case back and winding crown against the middle case.
+Rolex quickly patented the case of the Oyster, which was waterproof thanks to a case structure that meant screwing down the bezel, case back, and winding crown against the middle case.
 Furthermore, the crown of the watch – which otherwise is the weakest link and most delicate part when it comes to water resistance – was made with a screw-down function.
 The birth of the iconic fluted bezel was actually the result of the Oyster.
-Rolex equipped the Oyster with a fluted-style bezel, but this was not done for the aesthetics but to enable screwing it down against the middle-case and ensuring water-resistance.
+Rolex equipped the Oyster with a fluted-style bezel, but this was not done for the aesthetics but to enable screwing it down against the middle case and ensuring water resistance.
 Today, the fluted bezel is an iconic and instantly-recognized feature of many Rolex watches, but solely used for aesthetic reasons.

 Rolex still to this day uses the Oyster case structure for all of its watches, although the technology has been improved and refined to make it even more reliable.

 The Rolex Oyster case was a huge technological feat that helped put Rolex on the map, and it was the first effort by Rolex to establish the image the brand has today of robustness and durability.

 The release of the Oyster case was also the start of Rolex’s testimonial advertising, which the company has continued to use in its marketing for decades to come.